Annapolis Convention (1786)

+(The Maryland Society, Sons of the American Revolution claim the location was at Mann's Tavern where some of the delegates possibly dined and slept.)

-The Annapolis Convention, formally titled as a Meeting of Commissioners to Remedy Defects of the Federal Government, was a national political convention held September 11–14, 1786 at Mann's Tavern in Annapolis, Maryland, in which twelve delegates from five U.S. states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) gathered to discuss and develop a consensus on reversing the protectionist trade barriers that each state had erected.
+In it twelve delegates from five U.S. states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) gathered to discuss and develop a consensus on reversing the protectionist trade barriers that each state had erected.
 At the time, under the Articles of Confederation, each state was largely independent from the others, and the national government had no authority to regulate trade between and among the states.

 New Hampshire, Massachusetts, Rhode Island, and North Carolina had appointed commissioners, who failed to arrive in Annapolis in time to attend the meeting, and Connecticut, Maryland, South Carolina, and Georgia had taken no action at all.

-The convention also related to George Washington's plans related to the waterways connecting the Potomac and the Ohio River.
+The convention also related to George Washington's plans concerning the waterways connecting the Potomac and the Ohio River.

 Convention

 Most of the delegates to the meeting were tasked only to take up the issue of trade among the states, but New Jersey's delegates were authorized to discuss a broader scope of reforms.
 The group realized that the issue of trade touched upon many other aspects of the Confederation and that a future meeting with a broader scope would be necessary to adequately address the problems.

 The final report of the convention was adopted unanimously and sent to the Congress of the Confederation and to the states.
-It sought support for a broader constitutional convention to be held the following May in Philadelphia.
-It hoped that more states would be represented and that their delegates or deputies would be authorized to examine areas broader than simply commercial trade.
+Its main author was Alexander Hamilton.
+The report sought support for a broader constitutional convention to be held the following May in Philadelphia.
+It expressed the hope that more states would be represented and that their delegates or deputies would be authorized to examine areas broader than trade alone.